yext/search-ui-react/README.md

 ## Compatibility Notes

 This library and its dependencies use optional chaining and other modern TS syntax that is not inherently supported by Webpack <5 (e.g. via `create-react-app@4`).
 Additional Babel plugins are needed for transpiling if using legacy versions.

+If you need to verify this package against multiple major React releases while developing locally, follow the workflow in [guides/react-compatibility.md](./guides/react-compatibility.md) to install the library into the `test-site` the same way end users consume it.